 Usually, a few different tests help give our specialists the information they need.
 If they find signs of cancer, they guide you toward the next steps in your care.

 Diagnosis and next steps

 We understand that a diagnosis of cancer can be overwhelming for you and your loved ones.
 You may not know where to begin or what questions to ask.
 Our team works with you every step of the way, from diagnosis, through follow-up care.

 Understanding your specific type of cancer, or cancer-related syndrome is essential to informed decision making.
-Norris Cotton Cancer Center’s (NCCC) main website offers tips and resources to help you begin to understand your diagnosis.
+Dartmouth Cancer Center’s main website offers tips and resources to help you begin to understand your diagnosis.